 11. 🧱 Use Properly Constructed Sentences to Make Strong Points

-Some might say that you can emphasize certain thoughts and ideas with an exclamation mark.
+Some might say that you can emphasize specific thoughts and ideas with an exclamation mark.
+Authors even try to incorporate it in essays and other academic writing.

 Here’s the kicker:

-This method is quite poor and won’t add the strength that your writing needs.
+This method is relatively poor and won’t add the strength that your writing needs.

-Build your sentences properly.
-This way, you won’t need any help from exclamation marks to make a strong point and show readers that it’s worth paying attention to what you talk about.
+Build your sentences correctly.
+This way, you won’t need any help from exclamation marks to make a strong point.
+You’ll show readers that it’s worth paying attention to what you talk about without such tools.
+You can even utilize a text compactor to make the content as concise as possible.

-One of the great ways for your sentences to make strong points is to use parallel structure.
-This means offering multiple ideas and using consistent grammatical form for smoother delivery.
+One of the great ways for your sentences to make strong points is to use a parallel structure.
+It means offering multiple ideas and using consistent grammar forms for a smoother delivery.
+Incorporating correct prepositional phrases, for example, will demonstrate your writing skills and have a positive effect on your reader.

 Examples:

-In conclusion, it’s fair to mention that you can find a lot more writing rules to pay attention to than just the ones that we’ve listed here.
+In conclusion, it’s fair to mention that you can find many more writing rules to pay attention to than just the ones that we’ve listed here.
 We, however, listed the ones that are easier to follow.
-Even though, these are quite basic writing rules, they often get ignored, which leads to poor results in writing.
+Even though these are quite basic writing rules, they often get ignored, leading to poor writing results.

 We’re not telling you that you need to follow them all.
 Following even a single rule of writing can bring you desired results.
 So feel free to experiment and find ones that are the most suitable for you.